 Concentration of Measure

-The classic Isoperimetric Inequality in : Geometric balls minimize surface area for fixed volume.
+The isoperimetric inequality in says that balls minimize surface area at fixed volume.

-This controls the variance but only gives sub-exponential tails ().
-To get sub-Gaussian tails (), we need the stronger Log-Sobolev Inequality (LSI) established by Leonard Gross (1975).
+controls variance but only gives sub-exponential tails of the form , and for sub-Gaussian tails of the form we need the Log-Sobolev Inequality, due to Gross (1975),

 where .